Dantas11/E-commerce-Meteora/README.md

 ## Usage

 - Browse through the list of categories and products.
-- -Click on category to view more products of the category.
+- Click on category to view more products of the category.
 - Click on products to view more details of product.

 ## Contributing